-Based on his research, Baron has developed and markets the PPS® (Personal Productivity/Privacy System), a small unit that provides filtration of allergens, generates white noise to mask conversations, and releases a pleasant fragrance into the air.
+Based on his research, Baron for a time developed and marketed the PPS[®] (Personal Productivity/Privacy System), a small unit that provides filtration of allergens, generates white noise to mask conversations, and releases a pleasant fragrance into the air.

-- Baron, R. A. (1980).
+Baron, R. A. (1980).
 Olfaction and human social behavior: Effects of pleasant scents on physical aggression.
-Basic and Applied Social Psychology, 1, 163-172. - Baron, R. A., & Bronfen, M. I. (1994).
+Basic and Applied Social Psychology, 1, 163-172.

+Baron, R. A., & Bronfen, M. I. (1994).
 A whiff of reality: Empirical evidence concerning the effects of pleasant fragrances on work-related behavior.
-Journal of Applied Social Psychology, 24, 1179-1203. - Baron, R. A., & Thomley, J. (1994).
+Journal of Applied Social Psychology, 24, 1179-1203.

+Baron, R. A., & Thomley, J. (1994).
 A whiff of reality: Positive affect as a potential mediator of the effects of pleasant fragrances on task performance and helping.
-Environment and Behavior, 26, 766-784. - ► Return to Lecture Guide - Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3 - ▲ Return to Chapter 3: Table of Contents
+Environment and Behavior, 26, 766-784.

+Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3 Return to Chapter 3: Table of Contents